justbruno/avaro/README.md

-[botname] is a lightweight and flexible cryptocurrency trading bot.
+avaro is a lightweight and flexible cryptocurrency trading bot.

 The purpose of the design is to enable experimentation with ease and flexibility.
 Key modules are fairly decoupled and can be reused or replaced with ease.
 Object-oriented constructs are used sparingly in order to avoid imposing unnecessary restrictions.

-**Note** that [botname] is a personal project developed for educational purposes, and it is in constant evolution.
+**Note** that avaro is a personal project developed for educational purposes, and it is in constant evolution.
 It comes with no guarantees, and some of the ambitions advertised above may not yet be fully realised.

 # Features
 - Modular design.